polkawallet-io/polkawallet-flutter/README.md

 You may build the App with Flutter's [Deployment Documentation](https://flutter.dev/docs).

+#### Android Studio
+To run the in Android Studio a build flavor must be specified.
+Go to Run/Debug configurations and add the build flavor in the appropriate field.
+The available values are in the in the android/app/src/build.gradle file.

 >Note that this project can be compiled both in Android and IOS,
 >But there is an Issue running it on an IOS simulator, that the
 >substrate `sr25519` keyPair is generated within an `WASM` virtual